Overview

 - it scales to world-scale use

-- generous free-tier and pay-as-you-go model
+- generous free-tier and pay-as-you-go pricing

 - high quality docs, well supported by AI models